Is your firm in the Top 3 of Google Search?

 (d) Lawyers may state or imply that they practice in a partnership or other organization only when that is the fact.

 A firm may be designated by the names of all or some of its members or by the names of deceased members where there has been a continuing succession in the firm’s identity.
 The letterhead of a law firm may give the names and dates of predecessor firms in a continuing line of succession.
 A lawyer or law firm may also be designated by a distinctive website address or comparable professional designation.
-It may be observed that any firm name including the name of a deceased partner is, strictly speaking, a trade name.
-The use of such names to designate law firms has proven a useful means of identification.
+The use of the surname of a deceased partner to designate law firms is a useful means of identification.
 However, it is misleading to use the name of a lawyer not associated with the firm or a predecessor of the firm or the name of a nonlawyer.

 With regard to division (d), lawyers sharing office facilities, but who are not in fact associated with each other in a law firm, may not denominate themselves as, for example, “Smith and Jones,” for that title suggests that they are practicing law together in a firm.
 The use of a disclaimer such as “not a partnership” or “an association of sole practitioners” does not render the name or designation permissible.